 Selection committee chairs play an important oversight role on the committee.
 Each committee has one chair.

 - providing guidance to the Vanier-Banting Secretariat on the delivery of the program;

 - ensuring the orderly and complete evaluation of applications during the selection committee meeting;

-- leading the committee's efforts to maintain the highest quality of evaluation and to ensure consistency and equity in the approach used during the meeting;
+- leading the committee's efforts to maintain the highest quality of evaluation and in accordance with the San Francisco Declaration on Research Assessment (DORA) and to ensure consistency and equity in the approach used during the meeting;

 - ensuring the transmission of recommendations to the Secretariat;